bdcht/masr/README.rst

 *masr/gui.py*
 -------------

-contains the menubar and statusbar gtk widget definition.
+Contains the menubar and statusbar gtk widget definition.

 - gtkgui

 *masr/canvas.py*
 ----------------

-contains the Canvas wrapper.
+Contains the Canvas wrapper.
 This branch of masr relies on the pygoocanvas_ python wrapper
 (simply do apt-get install python-pygoocanvas).
 This library allows for interesting export to various formats.

 - Canvas

 GooCanvas
 ~~~~~~~~~